Pomax/ci-image-diff/README.md

 ## Working on the code

-See https://github.com/MozillaFoundation/ci-image-diff/projects/1 for the MVP-triaged kanban and https://github.com/MozillaFoundation/ci-image-diff/issues for the full issue list
+See https://github.com/Pomax/ci-image-diff/issues for the full issue list

 ## Using ci-image-diff in Github Actions